asinsha46/Programming-Skills-Portfolio-2024-2025/README.md

 _____________________________________________________________________________________

-## Exercise 7: Some Counting
+## Exercise 7: Some Counting - 20 Marks

 Use your newly acquired knowledge of the for loop to complete the following tasks.
-Print all values to console in each case.
+Print all values to the console in each case.
 * Write a loop that counts up from 0 to 50 in increments of 1.
 * Write a loop that counts down from 50 to 0 in decrements of 1.